spoty123/arduino-timer-project/README.md

-# arduino-fake-bomb-project
+# arduino-timer-project
-This is a fake Arduino "bomb" school project.
+This is an Arduino school project.